 If you are convicted of a DUI in Tucson, Arizona, (A.R.S.
 28-1381), you may face penalties in criminal court and with the Arizona Motor Vehicle Division.
 This means that not only could you receive fines and jail time, but you might also face a driver’s license suspension.

-After being stopped by a police office on suspicion of a DUI, if you fail or refuse to take a blood or breath test, the police officer will read you a form called Admin Per Se and the Arizona Motor Vehicle Division will suspend your license for one year.
+After being stopped by a police officer on suspicion of a DUI, if you fail or refuse to take a blood or breath test, the police officer will read you a form called Admin Per Se and the Arizona Motor Vehicle Division will suspend your license for one year.
 This suspension can stay in place even if you are not charged or if your charges are dismissed.

 In addition to jail time, fines, and license suspension, if you are convicted of a DUI you will be required to have an ignition interlock device hooked up to any vehicle you operate, whether you own it or not.
 This means that before you can start your vehicle, you will have to pass a BAC/breathalyzer test.
 The interlock is required for at least one year and you will have to pay a monthly fee for the device.
 If you do not install the interlock device and keep it for the required period, the Motor Vehicle Division will not give you back a regular license.